 Philanthropy is the rational response to wealth

 The Cameron Foundation (ABN 94 746 768 251) was established using the proceeds of the sale of Cameron Systems to Orc Software in 2006.
-Currently the foundation donates around $600,000 each year to a range of charities primarily in the areas of health, education, human rights and disaster relief.
+Currently the foundation donates around $700,000 each year to a range of charities primarily in the areas of health, education, human rights and disaster relief.

 They are examples of lives well lived and role models for those fortunate enough to have found substantial material wealth in their lifetime.

 The man who dies rich, dies disgraced- Andrew Carnegie

 We have also been inspired by the work of

 in particular his book

 Can we really believe that we are living a good life, an ethically decent life if we don't do anything serious to help reduce poverty around the world- Peter Singer